 The next step involves determining the size of the capacitor banks.
-The voltage at the POI is then scheduled at 0.95 Vpu in the case with all DETCs set per the previous paragraph as given in 1.
+The voltage at the POI is then scheduled at 0.95 Vpu in the case wherein all DETCs were as described in the previous paragraph as given in the Introduction.
 Capacitor banks are then added to meet the PF requirement at the POI with the turbines set to provide as much reactive power as possible without violating the constraints listed in this subsection.
 One-half (0.5) MVAr is added to each step of the capacitor banks as a safety margin if the reactive power at the POI is deemed too close to the limit.
-1 summarizes capacitor bank requirements.
-Capacitor bank organization is given in 4.
+Section I (the Introduction) summarizes the capacitor bank requirements.
+Capacitor bank organization is given in Section 4.

 From the operational viewpoint, it is not recommended to set the MPT DETC at the highest tap since the scheduled voltage may increase in the future.
-If this happens, raising the DETC tap in the site is the easiest solution instead of re-running the whole reactive power study.
+If this happens, raising the DETC tap in the site is the easiest solution instead of rerunning the whole reactive power study.

 Figure 1: Iterative process to obtain optimum DETC positions

 The main problem with wind projects that have MPTs equipped with DETCs is the fact that collection system voltage control is ineffective.
 An OLTC keeps the low side bus voltage at a scheduled value whenever the POI voltage changes.
-But in case of a MPT DETC, changes in the POI voltage propagate to the low side with no means to control them.
+But in case of a MPT DETC, changes in the POI voltage propagates to the low side with no means of control.
 For this reason, all transformer tap settings are to be calculated based on the highest POI voltage possible, since this corresponds to the highest collection and turbine terminal voltage.
 For the same reason, the capacitor bank size must be calculated based on the lowest POI voltage.
-This is because the MVAr of capacitor bank is proportional to the square of the bus voltage.
+This is because the MVAr of the capacitor bank is proportional to the square of the bus voltage.

 Lastly, the maximum continuous cable voltage will play a role in deter- mining the MPT DETC.
-If the cables were to run at a maximum of 1.065 Vpu, then an MPT DETC of 1.05 Vpu (+2 tap) would have been the only solution.
-Same thing goes for the turbines.
+If the cables were to run at a maximum of 1.065 Vpu, then an MPT DETC of 1.05 Vpu (+2 taps) would have been the only solution.
+This situation also holds true for turbines.
 If the voltage at the turbine terminals were to be limited to 1.1 Vpu, the 1.025 Vpu tap at the WTTs would not be feasible.

 OLTC

-In this section, we consider that the project has the exact same data as given in 3.1, but assume that the MPTs are equipped with OLTCs instead.
-Contrary to 3.1, no iterative approach is needed.
-The turbines are dis- patched to maximize active and reactive power possible with the POI scheduled at 1.05 Vpu.
-Capacitor banks are then added to meet the PF require- ment at the POI.
-This is done while observing the same constraints given in
+In this section, we consider that the project has the exact same data as that given in IIIA.1 but assume that the MPTs are equipped with OLTCs instead.
+Contrary to the situation in IIIA.1, no iterative approach is needed.
+The turbines are dispatched to maximize active and reactive power made possible by the POI scheduled at 1.05 Vpu.
+Capacitor banks are then added to meet the PF requirement at the POI.
+This is done while observing the same constraints given in III.A1.

-3.1.
 In the current case, and generally, the MPT OLTC solely can be used to bring down the voltage to levels that maximize turbine MVAr contribution without regard to the POI voltage.
-This is due to the large operation range of the OLTC which is 10% compared to 5% in case of the DETC.
+This is due to the large operation range of the OLTC which is 10% compared to 5% in the case of a DETC.
 In the current example, the capacitor banks needed are 1.5 MVArs per bus.
-This is to be compared against the 6.5 MVAr obtained in 3.1.
+This is to be compared against the 6.5 MVAr obtained in IIIA3.1.
 The reason for this is that the voltage in the collection system is now decoupled from the POI voltage since the OLTCs have enough bandwidth to control the low side bus voltage to healthy levels.